flint-lang/flint-lang.github.io/wiki/src/beginners_guide/10_interop/2_defining.md

     hello();
 ```

 As you can see, we can define `extern` functions simply by adding the `extern` keyword in front of the function definition.
 What you also can see is that the function does not have a body.
-Adding a body to extern functions is actually not allowed, and it will result in a compile error.
+Adding a body to extern functions is not allowed, and it will result in a compile error.

 You can now try to compile the Flint file using the command